-In addition, articulation will occur within the school through vertical teaming at SRES# 10.
-Pre-K through 5th grade teachers, including Special Education staff, will participate in vertical articulation.
-Teachers will plan and discuss data after district mandated periodic assessments in order to strengthen the opportunities for all students to have access to and be successful in standard and grade level coursework.
-The expected outcomes of vertical teaming is to help navigate the transition between grade levels from an academic and social stand point, to facilitate the exchange of information among teachers that are at different grade levels, to establish a continuous flow of information, in order to create opportunity for students to receive remediation, enrichment, and acceleration based on their individual academic needs.
+SRES # 11 will seek to establish articulation with the LAUSD Adult School Division to provide training for parents on strategies to support the students' transition from pre-school to kindergarten and from elementary school to middle school, high school and beyond.
+The Adult Education division will also provide classes such as, ESL, Technology, and Spanish as a Second Language (SSL).
+The staff from the adult school will also provide professional development to teachers on available resources within LAUSD and the surrounding community for parents to support the academic achievement of children.
+In addition, articulation will occur within the school through vertical teaming at SRES# 11.
+Pre-K through 6th grade teachers, including Special Education staff, will participate in vertical articulation.
+Teachers will plan and discuss data after district mandated periodic assessments in order to strengthen the opportunities for all students to have access to and be successful in standard and grade levels from an academic and social stand point, to facilitate the exchange of information among teachers that are at different grade levels, to establish a continuous flow of information, in order to create opportunity for students to receive remediation, enrichment, and acceleration based on their individual academic needs.

 f.
-Early Care and Education
+Early Care and Education (ages 0-5)

-In Year I, SRES #10 will provide parents with referrals, information, and resources for Early Childhood Education and initiate process to obtain a State Preschool or Head Start Program.
-SRES #10 will apply to obtain a Head Start Program at the school in Year II.
+In Year I, SRES #11 will provide parents with referrals, information, and resources for Early Childhood Education and initiate process to obtain a State Preschool or Head Start Program.
+SRES #11 will apply to obtain a Head Start Program at the school in Year II.
 This program will provide services to children between the ages of 2-4 years old.
 The school is committed to meeting the diverse cultural and linguistic needs of all children and families.
 The instructional program will provide high quality, developmentally appropriate, pre-school education in all areas that address the social-emotional, physical, and cognitive needs of the population served.
-SRES #10 will provide research based pedagogy that will maximize school readiness in early literacy, math and science through developmentally appropriate activities.
+SRES #11 will provide research based pedagogy that will maximize school readiness in early literacy, math and science through developmentally appropriate activities.